ashrafulhossain1/language-exchange/README.md

-Got it!
-Below is a polished and complete version of your README file for **SpeakEasy**, styled similarly to the **EquiSports** example you provided.
-This version includes placeholders for screenshots, API endpoints, and all relevant sections.

----

 # **SpeakEasy: Online Tutor Booking Platform**
 SpeakEasy is a responsive and user-friendly platform designed to connect users with tutors for various languages and subjects.
 It simplifies the process of finding, reviewing, and booking tutors, promoting accessible learning opportunities worldwide.